SPAIN - Melilla & Spanish peñones

-Location - North Africa; Capital - Madrid; Population - Melilla - 75,000; Spain - 46 million; Currency - Euro MORE SPAIN
+Location - North Africa; Capital - Madrid; Population - Melilla - 80,000; Spain - 46 million; Currency - Euro MORE MELILLA

-There's a direct train from Fes to Beni Ensar port in Morocco, from where it's a short walk to the border with Spain and Melilla, an autonomous Spanish city on the Mediterranean coast in Africa covering 12km² - October 2011.
+There's a direct train from Fez to Beni Ensar port in Morocco, from where it's a short walk to the border with Spain and Melilla, an autonomous Spanish city on the Mediterranean coast in Africa covering 12km² - October 2011.
+And in December 2013 I returned to finally track down the Spanish military fortresses I missed two years earlier.

 As Melilla is part of Spain it uses the Euro